wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

     -   This feature is currently supported only for JSON.
     -   You can provide multiple JSONPath expressions as a comma-separated list for the `remove` operation (as given in the following example).

-In this example, we will remove the `modules` from every student and also remove the first student in the array.
+In this example, you'll remove the `modules` from every student and also remove the first student in the array.

 ```xml
 <enrich>